the Creative Commons Attribution 4.0 License.

 2.2 HATPRO microwave radiometer at SIRTA and SOFOG-3D

 A 14-channel HATPRO (Humidity And Temperature Profiler) microwave radiometer (MWR) manufactured by Radiometer Physics GmbH (RPG) is operational at the SIRTA observatory.
 The HATPRO MWR is a passive instrument, converting the naturally emitted downwelling radiative energy emitted from the atmosphere within two spectral bands with seven channels each: the first one focuses on the water vapor absorption band (22.24–31 GHz), while the second one is centered on the 60 GHz oxygen complex band (51–59 GHz).
 Through the use of calibration coefficients, detected intensities are then directly converted into brightness temperatures.
 A retrieval technique is then needed to convert the brightness temperature spectra into vertical profiles of temperature, humidity, liquid water path.
-MWRs are sensitive to the total liquid water content in the cloud column (Ware et al.2002).
-In general, statistical methods (linear or quadratic regressions or neural networks) trained from simulated MWR observations from a database of radiosoundings or model analyses are used (Cimini et al.2006).
-Optimal-estimation retrievals combining an a priori estimate of the atmospheric state with observations through an iterative process can also be used (Martinet et al.2020).
+MWRs are sensitive to the total liquid water content in the cloud column (Ware et al., 2002).
+In general, statistical methods (linear or quadratic regressions or neural networks) trained from simulated MWR observations from a database of radiosoundings or model analyses are used (Cimini et al., 2006).
+Optimal-estimation retrievals combining an a priori estimate of the atmospheric state with observations through an iterative process can also be used (Martinet et al., 2020).
 In this study, LWP retrievals based on MWR observations have been retrieved through quadratic regressions trained from a database of radiosoundings for SIRTA, while for SOFOG3D, neural networks trained from AROME short-term-forecasts have been used.
 Humidity profiles can be retrieved with a limited vertical resolution due to the smoother weighting functions for K-band channels.
-Temperature profiles show a better vertical resolution, which can be improved through the use of different elevation angles (generally from 90 to 5.4 above the ground).
+Temperature profiles show a better vertical resolution, which can be improved through the use of different elevation angles (generally from 90 to 5.4∘ above the ground).
 A detailed description of the SOFOG3D MWR network and the retrieval data processing is available in Martinet et al. (2023).

 For a column containing a single liquid layer, MWR provides the LWP for the cloud layer.
 The LWP measurements of the column are unaffected by ice clouds above liquid clouds.
 The time resolution of LWP measurements used in this study is 1 s, with brief interruptions due to boundary layer scans.
 The missing measurements during boundary layer scans are interpolated to the BASTA observation frequency, which is 0.333 s.
-The uncertainty in the MWR for LWP is expected to range between 10 and 20 g m−2 (Crewell and Löhnert2003; Marke et al.2016), particularly dependent on the absolute calibration errors in MWR and uncertainties in retrieval algorithms.
+The uncertainty in the MWR for LWP is expected to range between 10 and 20 g m−2 (Crewell and Löhnert, 2003; Marke et al., 2016), particularly dependent on the absolute calibration errors in MWR and uncertainties in retrieval algorithms.
 This uncertainty is also due to uncertainty in the microwave radiative transfer model.

 2.3 Cloud droplet probe (CDP) on the tethered balloon during SOFOG-3D experiment

 The tethered balloon mounted with an in situ sensor called a cloud droplet probe (CDP) is designed to measure cloud droplet size distribution from 2 to 50 µm.
-The CDP probe housing contains the forward-scatter optical system, which includes a laser heating circuit, photodetectors, and analog signal conditioning, and an appropriate data system can also calculate various other parameters, including particle concentrations, effective diameter (ED), median volume diameter (MVD), and liquid water content (LWC) (Lance et al.2010).
+The CDP probe housing contains the forward-scatter optical system, which includes a laser heating circuit, photodetectors, and analog signal conditioning, and an appropriate data system can also calculate various other parameters, including particle concentrations, effective diameter (ED), median volume diameter (MVD), and liquid water content (LWC) (Lance et al., 2010).
 This instrument is designed and commercialized by Droplet Measurement Technologies, and the specifications are given in Table 3.
 The sampling rate of CDP was 10 s and had 50 size bins each with 1 µm resolution during the SOFOG-3D campaign.

 The objective of the algorithm is to retrieve LWC using radar reflectivity measurements and LWP derived from MWR when the latter is available.
 The integrated liquid water content in the cloud column constrains the vertical profile of LWC, which is strongly related to the reflectivity profile.
 There are several methodologies for modeling such algorithms, including analytical methods, machine learning techniques, and others.
-The technique proposed in this paper is framed within the context of optimal-estimation theory (Rodgers2000).
+The technique proposed in this paper is framed within the context of optimal-estimation theory (Rodgers, 2000).
 This approach combines a priori information and uncertainties in the observations and the way we represent them and is easily expandable to accommodate additional information from multiple instruments.
 This retrieval method must be able to combine active and passive remote sensing instruments to derive the most possible accurate climatology of liquid cloud properties and also work when only radar observations are available (i.e., stand-alone version).
 This must be achieved using a common framework.
-Such a technique has been widely applied in previous studies (Löhnert et al.2001; Hogan2007; Delanoë and Hogan2008).
+Such a technique has been widely applied in previous studies (Löhnert et al., 2001; Hogan, 2007; Delanoë and Hogan, 2008).
 Synergistic retrieval combining radar and a microwave radiometer in order to estimate liquid cloud properties has already been proposed by Löhnert et al. (2001).
 In their approach, they directly assimilate brightness temperature (Tb) and humidity profiles from the microwave radiometer.
 The method presented here aims at providing more flexibility when the microwave is not available.
 Therefore, we do not directly assimilate brightness temperatures, but the microwave radiometer product (LWP) and the associated uncertainties are taken into account.
 In stand-alone mode, when only radar observations are available, our method relies on a priori knowledge of liquid cloud properties and their link with radar measurements.
 This a priori information will be built using climatology derived when the radar and the microwave radiometer are simultaneously available.

 To account for the large dynamic range of the observations within a profile, this algorithm uses the logarithm of the state variables and measured quantities, which also prevent the unrealistic retrieval of negative values.
-Therefore, the linear relation between Z and LWC in log space in the form of y=mx+c, where ln a represents the intercept, and b is the gradient of the line, can be written as
+Therefore, the linear relation between Z and LWC in log space in the form of , where ln a represents the intercept, and b is the gradient of the line, can be written as

 The logarithm of a priori coefficient a is referred to as the scaling factor, and the logarithm also enables visualization of the wide range of a.
 Figure 1 illustrates how the input parameters (Z and LWP) are used to retrieve the output variables (LWC and ln a).
 Although the observation vector y may not incorporate LWP when it is unavailable, by adding the LWP in the observation with Z, the forward model allows retrieval of ln a in addition to LWC.